adrianalfonso2/task-manager-app/README.md

 ### Installation

-1. Clone the repository
+1. The first step involves cloning the repository
    ```bash
    git clone <repository-url>
    cd task-manager-app
    ```

-2. Install dependencies
+2. After that we must install the dependencies
    ```bash
    npm install
    # or with yarn
    yarn install
    ```

-3. Start the development server
+3. Then we can start the development server
    ```bash
    npx expo start
    ```